Cloudflare Configuration for Zerops

 - Confirm DNS records are correctly configured in Cloudflare

-- Wait for DNS propagation (typically 5-10 minutes)
+- Wait for DNS propagation (typically 5-10 minutes, up to 24 hours globally)

-- Ensure Cloudflare proxy is enabled (orange cloud)
+- Ensure Cloudflare proxy is enabled (orange cloud icon)

 - Verify IPv6 address is correct in AAAA record